GoogleChrome/web.dev/src/site/content/en/blog/workers-basics/index.md

 ## Use cases

 So what kind app would utilize web workers?
-Unfortunately, web workers are still relatively new and the majority of samples/tutorials out there involve computing prime numbers.
-Although that isn't very interesting, it's useful for understanding the concepts of web workers.
 Here are a few more ideas to get your brain churning:

-- Prefetching and/or caching data for later use
+- Prefetching and/or caching data for later use.
-- Code syntax highlighting or other real-time text formatting
+- Code syntax highlighting or other real-time text formatting.
-- Spell checker
+- Spell checker.
-- Analyzing video or audio data
+- Analyzing video or audio data.
-- Background I/O or polling of webservices
+- Background I/O or polling of webservices.
-- Processing large arrays or humungous JSON responses
+- Processing large arrays or humungous JSON responses.
-- Image filtering in `<canvas>`
+- Image filtering in `<canvas>`.
-- Updating many rows of a local web database<
+- Updating many rows of a local web database.

+For more information about use cases involving the Web Workers API, visit [Workers Overview](/workers-overview/#use-cases).

 ## Demos